-22. Contingent liabilities
+24. Contingent liabilities

+Group Company

-2024 2023
+2024 2023 2024 2023

-£000£ £000
+£000 £000 £000 £000

-Guarantee of bank loans and overdrafts in respect of other group companies 9,981 9,805
+Guarantee of bank loans and overdrafts in respect of other

+Group companies 9,981 9,805

-In addition, in the normal course of business, down payment, performance and tender bonds have been given by the company.
+In addition, in the normal course of business, down payment, performance and tender bonds have been given by certain subsidiary undertakings.
 In the opinion of the directors, these are not expected to give rise to any significant liability.
-There are no contingent liabilities at year end in relation to bonds (2023 - £nil).
+There are no contingent liabilities at the year end in relation to bonds (2023 - £nil).

-The company is a party to claims and litigation arising in the normal course of operations.
+The Group is a party to claims and litigation arising in the normal course of operations.
 Due to the inherent uncertainties of litigation or the early stage of certain proceedings, it is not possible to predict the final outcome of all ongoing claims and litigation at any given time or to determine the amount of potential losses, if any.
-The company monitors all claims and takes out appropriate insurance to mitigate its risk.
-Provisions for such claims made at the statement of financial position date are set out in note 18.

-There are no contingent liabilities at the year end in relation to claims where, in the event the company is found liable, material exposure, individually or in aggregate, exists (2023 - £nil).
+The Group monitors all claims and takes out appropriate insurance to mitigate its risk.
+Provisions for such claims made at the statement of financial position date are set out in note 20.
+There are no contingent liabilities at the year end in relation to claims where, in the event the Group is found liable, material exposure, individually or in aggregate, exists (2023 - none).
 Due to the nature of these matters, the timing of their resolution varies with the size and complexity of the underlying facts and circumstances.
 It is not unusual for such matters to take three to five years to be resolved.

-23. Pensions and other retirement benefits
+25. Pensions and other retirement benefits